AndroidHell/YellowCityWebDesigns/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-Note that I use pnpm for this site
+Note that I use pnpm for this site, also I am leaving the genie emoji because it's cute af.